The King of Fighters 2000

-SNK entered into bankruptcy while The King of Fighters 2000 was still in development, resulting in glitches and bugs remaining in the game because staff members—most notably producer Takashi Nishiyama—left the company before the game was complete.
-SNK attempted to add further depth to the NESTS cast with Ks new enemy Kula Diamond; other new characters like Vanessa and Seth were intended to attract different audiences.
+SNK entered into bankruptcy while The King of Fighters 2000 was in development.
+As staff members left the company—including producer Takashi Nishiyama—the game was left with bugs and glitches.
+The biggest desire of the game was improving the Striker System assisting mode that KOF '99 created.
+SNK attempted to add further depth to the NESTS cast with Ks new enemy Kula Diamond; other new characters were intended to attract different audiences.
 The PlayStation 2 version of the game was released in North America and in Europe in a two-in-one bundle with its immediate sequel, The King of Fighters 2001, as the first two games to be published by SNK Playmore USA.
 In Europe, the bundle was published by Ignition Entertainment.

-Critical reception to the game's fighting system and characters has been mostly positive due to the improvements SNK brought to the franchise.
-There were mixed reactions to the company's handling of the graphics and backgrounds, which divided reviewers opinions about its status as one of the best games of the series.
+Critical reception to the game's fighting system and characters has been mostly positive due to improvements SNK brought to the franchise.
+There were mixed reactions to the company's handling of the graphics and backgrounds; this divided consensus about its status as one of the best games of the series as critics believed previous installments were more appealing.
 Two novelizations and an audio drama have also been published in Japan.

 Gameplay

-The gameplay in The King of Fighters 2000 is based on that of The King of Fighters '99; it expands on the "Striker Match" format introduced in its predecessor.
-The game has an Active Striker System, which allows the player to summon a Striker member in any situation, whether the player is attacking or being attacked by the opponent, allowing the player to use his or her strikers in combos.
+The King of Fighters 2000 is a 2D fighting game focused on combos and special moves created to take down the enemy's health and defeat a team of three members.
+While following the series' tradition of forming teams of three fighters per team, the game also focuses more on assistants.
+The King of Fighters 2000's gameplay is based on that of The King of Fighters '99; it expands on the "Striker Match" format introduced in its predecessor involving a fourth character who can assist the playable character to fight.
 The player can also replenish Strike Bombs by either losing rounds or taunting the opponent.

-The player now has two choices after selecting the Striker member of the team; he or she can choose to use the regular character or an alternate character officially known as Another Striker, a character used exclusively for striker attacks.
-These alternative Strikers are characters from previous KOF games and other SNK titles such as Fio Germi from Metal Slug 2, King Lion from Savage Reign, Kim Kaphwan's grandson Kim Sue Il from Kizuna Encounter, Gai Tendo from Buriki One, Kaede from The Last Blade, Rocky from Robo Army, Duke Edwards from Burning Fight and Kim Kaphwan's son Kim Dong-Hwan and Kim Jae-Hoon from Garou: Mark of the Wolves, as well as alternative versions of in-game characters such as K', Iori Yagami and Robert Garcia.
+A new addition to the game is that the player now has two choices after selecting the Striker member of the team; he or she can choose to use the regular character or an alternate character officially known as Another Striker.
+The Another Striker is a character used exclusively for more strategic combos.
 There is another set of alternative Striker characters known as Maniac Strikers, which are selected in the arcade version by entering codes for notable characters only.
-The console versions includes additional Maniac Strikers by completing a certain number of matches in the "Party Mode".
+The console versions include additional Maniac Strikers by completing a certain number of matches in the "Party Mode".
+Besides the regular final boss of the arcade mode, Zero, players can face an extra mid-boss named Kula Diamond based on their performances in previous battles.